hornjason/argocd-lab/README.md

 -

 > This repository contains manifests to configure OpenShift 4 clusters with ArgoCD.
-Below is a
+Detailed below is a guide illustrating how this works.